RocketDerp/lemmy_helper/README.md

 # PostgreSQL username and password

-PGUSER and PGPASSWORD enviornment variables are used by the NodeJS pg library used in the app.
+PGUSER and PGPASSWORD environment variables are used by the NodeJS pg library used in the app.
 You can temporarily set these variables before the npm run command (exanple uses pnpm):

 `PGUSER=lemmy PGPASSWORD=mypassword pnpm run dev --host --port 9000`